Farama-Foundation/HighwayEnv/docs/source/quickstart.rst

    And here is a video of the obtained policy.

 There are several ways to get better performances.
-For instance, `provides only vanilla Deep Q-Learning and has no extensions such as Double-DQN, Dueling-DQN and Prioritized Experience Replay. <https://stable-baselines3.readthedocs.io/en/master/modules/dqn.html>`_.
+For instance, `SB3 provides only vanilla Deep Q-Learning and has no extensions such as Double-DQN, Dueling-DQN and Prioritized Experience Replay <https://stable-baselines3.readthedocs.io/en/master/modules/dqn.html#notes>`_.
-However, `eleurent/rl-agents <https://github.com/eleurent/rl-agents>`_'s implementation of DQN does, which yields better results.
-Better results can also be obtained by changing the observation type or the model, see the :ref:`FAQ <faq>`.
+However, `eleurent/rl-agents <https://github.com/eleurent/rl-agents>`_'s implementation of DQN does provide those extensions, which yields better results.
+Improvements can also be obtained by changing the observation type or the model, see the :ref:`FAQ <faq>`.

 Examples on Google Colab